-The standard rate at 22 % applies to all supplies of goods and services not specified as being subject to the reduced rate or to exemptions.
-The reduced rate at 9.5 % applies to goods and services specifically defined by the VAT Act.
+The reduced rate of VAT at 9,5 % applies to goods and services specifically defined by the Annex I of VAT Act.
 These are:

-- foodstuffs (including beverages, except alcoholic beverages) for human and animal consumption; live animals, seeds, plants and ingredients (usually) intended for preparation of food; products (normally) used as food additives or food substitutes; preparation of food; - supply of water; - supplies of medicines, including products used for contraception and sanitary protection; - supplies of medical appliances for the personal use of disabled persons; - transport of passengers and their personal luggage; - supply, including on loan by libraries, of books on all physical means of support, newspapers and periodicals; - admission to cultural and sporting events; - royalties due to writers and composers and the services supplied by performing artists; - import and supply of certain works of art, collectors' items or antiques; - provision, construction, renovation and alteration of housing, as part of a social policy;

-- renovation and repairing of private dwellings, excluding materials which account for a significant part of the value of the service supplied; - window-cleaning and cleaning in private households; - supplies of animals for fattening, seeds and seedlings, fertilizers, pesticide, biotic medicine for plant protection and services for use in agricultural production; - accommodation provided in hotels and similar establishments, including the provision of holiday accommodation and the letting of places on camping or caravan sites; - use of sporting facilities; - supply of services by undertakers and cremation services and the supply of goods related thereto; - public hygiene services; - minor repairing of bicycles, shoes and leather goods, clothing and household linen (including mending and alternation); - domestic care services such as home help and care of young, elderly, sick or disabled; - hairdressing; - supply of live plants and cut flowers.
+- foodstuffs (including beverages, except alcoholic beverages) for human and animal consumption; live animals, seeds, plants and ingredients (usually) intended for preparation of food; products (normally) used as food additives or food substitutes; preparation of food; - supply of water; - supplies of medicines, including products used for contraception and sanitary protection; - supplies of medical appliances for the personal use of disabled persons; - transport of passengers and their personal luggage; - admission to cultural and sporting events; - royalties due to writers and composers and the services supplied by performing artists; - import and supply of certain works of art, collectors' items or antiques; - provision, construction, renovation and alteration of housing, as part of a social policy; - renovation and repairing of private dwellings, excluding materials which account for a significant part of the value of the service supplied; - window-cleaning and cleaning in private households; - supplies of animals for fattening, seeds and seedlings, fertilizers, pesticide, biotic medicine for plant protection and services for use in agricultural production; - accommodation provided in hotels and similar establishments, including the provision of holiday accommodation and the letting of places on camping or caravan sites; - use of sporting facilities; - supply of services by undertakers and cremation services and the supply of goods related thereto; - public hygiene services; - minor repairing of bicycles, shoes and leather goods, clothing and household linen (including mending and alternation); - domestic care services such as home help and care of young, elderly, sick or disabled; - hairdressing; - supply of live plants and cut flowers.